 - “What outbound methods will you use to reach out to these accounts?”

-There are many different forms of outreach, such as social selling via social media platforms (e.g., LinkedIn), asking existing customers for a referral, or even making a simple cold call.
+There are many different forms of outreach, such as social selling via social media platforms (e.g., LinkedIn), asking current customers for a referral, or even making a simple cold call.
 These can all be useful, but no matter which method you choose, be sure you always follow up.

 - “Are your current ICPs effective and up to date?”